Celeron: Mendocino (mobile)

-Similar to the Mendocino (Celeron-A): 0.25 μm, 32 KB L1 cache and 128 KB L2 cache, but uses a lower voltage (1.5–1.9 V) and two power-saving modes: Quick Start, and Deep Sleep.
+Similar to the Mendocino (Celeron-A): 250 nm, 32 KB L1 cache and 128 KB L2 cache, but uses a lower voltage (1.5–1.9 V) and two power-saving modes: Quick Start, and Deep Sleep.
 Packaged in the small, 615-pin BGA2 or Micro-PGA2 package.

 Tualatin-256 (mobile)

 These were the first Mobile Celerons based on the Tualatin core.
 They differed from their desktop counterparts in that the Mobile series were offered in both 100 MHz and 133 MHz FSB.
 Like the desktop Tualatins, these chips had 256 KB of L2 cache.

 NetBurst-based mobile Celerons

 Northwood-256

 These are the Mobile Celeron range used in laptops.
 Also based on the Northwood core, they feature a 256 KB L2 cache.
 These Celeron processors were a good deal higher performing than the desktop counterparts because of their larger L2 cache sizes.
 They were eventually replaced by the Celeron M brand which is built around the Pentium M processor design.